 NOTE 4.
-Profit-Sharing Plan
+PROFIT-SHARING PLAN

 The Company has numerous profit-sharing plans and trusts under section 401(k) of the Internal Revenue Code.
 Generally, for every dollar the employee contributes the Company will contribute an additional \$.20 up to \$100.
 In addition, the Company may make a profit sharing contribution at its discretion.
 Historically, the Company has contributed an amount equal to 3% of each participant's compensation up to a maximum of \$4,500.
-The Company's contributions to the Plan were approximately \$562,000, \$713,000 and \$287,000 for 1994, 1995 and the period January 1, through March 17, 1996, respectively.
+The Company's contribution to the Plan was approximately \$287,000 for the period January 1, through March 17, 1996.

 NOTE 5.
-Related Party Transactions
+RELATED PARTY TRANSACTIONS

-The Company provides transportation services to Hub Group, Inc. Revenue from Hub Group, Inc. was \$13,535,000, \$21,720,000 and \$3,880,000 for 1994, 1995 and the period January 1, through March 17, 1996, respectively.
-Net fees earned were \$670,000, \$734,000 and \$116,000 for the same periods, respectively.
+The Company provides transportation services to Hub Group, Inc. Revenue from Hub Group, Inc. was \$3,880,000 for the period January 1, through March 17, 1996.
+Net fees earned \$116,000 for the same period.

-Hub Group, Inc. provides transportation services to the Company, which resulted in costs of \$11,885,000, \$14,712,000 and \$3,459,000 for 1994, 1995 and the period January 1, through March 17, 1996, respectively.
+Hub Group, Inc. provides transportation services to the Company, which resulted in costs of \$3,459,000 for the period January 1, through March 17, 1996.

-The Company charges assessment fees based primarily on volume and sales commission expense to Hub Group, Inc. Revenue for such fees were approximately \$657,000, \$670,000 and \$112,000 for 1994, 1995 and the period January 1, through March 17, 1996, respectively.
+The Company charges assessment fees based primarily on volume and sales commission expense to Hub Group, Inc. Revenue for such fees was approximately \$112,000 for the period January 1, through March 17, 1996.

-During 1994, the Company leased four facilities from stockholders.
-During 1995 and the period January 1, through March 17, 1996, the Company leased two facilities from stockholders.
-Rental expense relating to these agreements was approximately \$193,000, \$147,000 and \$39,000 for 1994, 1995 and the period January 1, through March 17, 1996, respectively.
+During the period January 1, through March 17, 1996, the Company leased two facilities from stockholders.
+Rental expense relating to these agreements was approximately \$39,000 for the period January 1, through March 17, 1996.
 The terms of the leases extend through 2000.

 NOTE 6.
-Stockholder Agreements
+STOCKHOLDER AGREEMENTS